Three way split competition

 - Enties may be all colour or all monochrome, or a combination of both.

 - None of the images should have been previously entered in any other competition.
 They can, however, be used in future club competitions.

 - The images will be viewed and judged together, as a set, by either the members present or by an external judge.

-- For print entries each of the three prints should be identified with the entrants name plus an optional title.
+- Each of the three prints should be identified with the entrants name plus an optional title.
 In addition should have the word 'left', 'centre' and 'right' - being the relative position of each print - as viewed from the front by the judge and the audience.